-- a) Maintain tertiary level of compliance with the ACC Workplace Safety Management Practices Programme and the AS/NZS 4801: Occupational Health and Safety Management Systems. - b) Maintain compliance with the International Ship & Port Security (ISPS) Code which promotes security against terrorism within the port environment. - c) Undertake risk assessments and implement any mitigating procedures relating to the Port and Harbour Safety Code which promotes safety and excellence in marine operations. - d) Undertake an appropriate level of sponsorship. - e) Meet regularly with representative community groups. - f) Hold more port tours for community groups.
+- (a) Maintain tertiary level of compliance with the ACC Workplace Safety Management Practices Programme and the AS/NZS 4801: Occupational Health and Safety Management Systems. - (b) Maintain compliance with the International Ship & Port Security (ISPS) Code which promotes security against terrorism within the port environment. - (c) Undertake risk assessments and implement any mitigating procedures relating to the Port and Harbour Safety Code which promotes safety and excellence in marine operations.

+- (d) Undertake an appropriate level of sponsorship. - (e) Meet regularly with representative community groups.